alfonsof/aws-java-examples/awss3move/README.md

 * Test the application.

-  The file from the source S3 bucket should be copied to the target S3 bucket and deleted in the source S3 bucket.
+  The object from the source S3 bucket should be copied to the target S3 bucket and deleted in the source S3 bucket.